natebuckareff/graphql-todo-app/README.md

 Rename `.env.example` to `.env` and change the secrets to something sane

+Install openssl.
+With chocolatey on windows:

+    choco install openssl.light

 Ensure docker and docker-compose are installed and run migration

     npm run docker